-How can genetic diseases be diagnosted in a fetus?
+How are genetic diseases detected in a fetus?

-Women who are already pregnant and at risk of transmitting a genetic disease can only know for sure if the baby they are expecting is sick by doing an amniocentesis or chorionic biopsy.
+Women who are already pregnant and are at risk of transmitting a genetic disease to offspring, can find out whether the fetus has inherited it or not with an amnio test or chorion biopsy.

-Once the result is obtained, if it is confirmed that the fetus is affected by the disease, the woman or couple will have to decide whether to continue with or terminate the pregnancy.
+Once the result is ready, if it confirms that the fetus has a genetic disease, the woman or couple will have to decide whether they wish to continue with the pregnancy ir terminate it.

 Suggested for you